 FRE 201-202 Masterpieces of French Literature 6 credits.

 Reading and discussion of major works from the medieval period to the 20th century; composition.
 These works are read in modern versions of the original language.
-Prerequisite: FRE 104.
+Prerequisite: FRE 104; or four years high school French; or placement by the chairman.
 Every year.
 Day.